toannhuynh206/toannhuynh206/README.md

 ### Hello ! 👋

 - 🔭 I’m currently working on Shairport , a rides based matchmaking service for USC Students
-- 🌱 I’m currently learning Node JS
+- 🌱 I’m currently learning swift and typescript
 - 💭 a dream of mine is to one day lead my own team as a Chief Techinical Officier
 - 📫 How to reach me: toanh@usc.edu
 - 😄 Pronouns: He/Him